 I specialize in those "other things" that make music incredible - the subtle ambience in the background of a track, that just-right synth tone, perfect sound design that makes a song feel whole.
 The things that fall just between writing and mixing that many people overlook.
 I'll make you love your song even more than you love it now.

-My name's Skyler and I'm a composer, guitarist, sound designer, and electronic musician currently based in Boston MA.
+My name's Skyler (they/them) and I'm a sound designer currently based in New York City.
 As a practicing musician for 16 years, I've grown to have a very sensitive ear for the nuances of music that make songs "pop" out of the speakers.

 If you feel like your music is missing just a bit of "color", "oomph", "density", "sparkle", "weirdness", "tightness", "pop", or all of the above, I'm here to help.

-3 Reviews - 1 Repeat ClientEndorse Other Things Studios
+10 Reviews - 3 Repeat ClientsEndorse Other Things Studios

 I was looking for a very specific thing when I hit up Skyler, which he nailed.
 He took the time to dive into my references and really compliment the track with great sounds that have brought my track into the night time world I've been trying to create.
 I highly recommend working with him.